The CyanogenMod team explains how over-the-air (OTA) updates work and why it can take a lot of time to patch bugs on CM devices.

-The CyanogenMod Installer application has been removed from the Google Play Store at Google’s request.
+The CyanogenMod team has released a new beta app, GalleryNext, which is available for download from the Google Play Store.
 Read on for more details!

 OnePlus and Cyanogen have apparently revealed that their first phone will run a special CyanogenMod operating system version and pack iPhone-grade design when it launches in the second quarter of the year.